New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Acknowledgments

 \section{Acknowledgments}

 The authors would like to express gratitude for the gracious hospitality of Louis Chen and Andrew Barbour during a visit to the National University of Singapore in January 2009, where a portion of this work was completed.
-Thanks are also due for generous support from the Institute for Mathematical Sciences at the National University of Singapore.
-We are indebted to Nathan Ross for many valuable suggestions and for pointing out an error (and its elegant solution) in a previous version of this paper.
-We also thank Mark Brown, Fraser Daly, and Larry Goldstein for many helpful comments and inspiring discussions.
+We also thank the referees for their helpful comments.
+We are indebted to Nathan Ross for many valuable suggestions and for pointing out an error (and its elegant solution) in an early version of this paper.
+We also thank Mark Brown, Fraser Daly and Larry Goldstein for inspiring discussions.